vrk/pouch.cafe/pouch.md

 Currently, _Pouch_ is 100% written, designed, illustrated, and produced by a team of one: **me, vrk**!
 It is a passion project and a labor of love 💖

+I'd love to [invite contributors](/contribute) for the first issue!

 ## _Pouch_ issue #1